Piano Forum

 You might get answers from three on here.
 And one of them has already answered you.

 I don't blame you for getting miffed for being told your question is naive.
-I can be blunt.
-But no serious pianist - adult amateur, conservatory student or professional would worry about it.
+But no serious pianist - adult amateur, conservatory student or professional would worry much about it, not enough to require using an APP.

 • PS Silver Member